ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/github/repository/secret_scanning.md

 1. Make sure you have admin permissions
 2. Go to the repo's settings page
-3. Enter "Security" section of the sidebar, click Code security and analysis.
+3. Enter "Security" section of the sidebar, click "Code security and analysis".
 4. Click "Enable for secret scanning"
 5. Click "Save changes"